ISDuBA/ISDuBA/docs/scripts/README.md

 some important setup-steps.

 ## [installall.sh](https://github.com/ISDuBA/ISDuBA/blob/main/docs/scripts/installall.sh)
-This script will install git if needed and download the ISDuBA repository in the current directory unless it already exists, in which case it will update it.
+This script will download the ISDuBA repository in the current directory unless it already exists, in which case it will update it.
 Then it will call the setup.sh script that calls all other scripts to set up a testing environment.

 installall.sh can be downloaded via: